Are you 70 1/2 or older

 Would like to gift to a qualified charity, tax-free

-If you make donations, and are subject to required minimum distributions (RMD) rules for your IRA, gifting some of your RMD income using the qualified charitable distribution strategy may be a great way to both benefit the charity and reduce taxes you pay.
-A qualified charitable distribution will count toward satisfying your RMD, and neither you or the charity will have to pay income taxes.
+If you make donations and are subject to required minimum distribution (RMD) rules for your IRA, gifting some of your RMD income using the qualified charitable distribution strategy may be a great way to both benefit the charity and reduce taxes you pay.
+A qualified charitable distribution will count toward satisfying your RMD, and neither you nor the charity will have to pay income taxes.

 Yes.
-In December 2015, former President Obama signed the PATH Act, which made qualified charitable distributions permanenet.
+In December 2015, former President Obama signed the PATH Act, which made qualified charitable distributions permanent.
 Prior to this, the provision had to be extended each year by an act of Congress.

 Use this checklist to learn more about the tax rules around qualified charitable distributions.